zenoss/ZenPacks.zenoss.CloudStack/README.markdown

 The easiest way to start monitoring CloudStack is to navigate to the Infrastructure page, click the _+_ menu to add a device and choose _Add CloudStack_.
-Fill out the _URL_, API Key_, and _Secret Key_ fields then click _OK_.
+Fill out the _URL_, _API Key_, and _Secret Key_ fields then click _OK_.
+The URL should only include the protocol, host and port (i.e. _http://cloudstack.example.com/_).
 You can find or create the keys by logging into the CloudStack web interface and navigate to Accounts and users.

 Zenoss will then add the CloudStack device to the system along with all of its associated zones, pods and clusters.
 Monitoring will also start after the discovery is complete.

 ### Metrics
-Once you've successfully added a CloudStack to Zenoss you will begin to see the following metrics collected and trended over time for individual clusters and aggregated up to each pod, zone and to the cloud as a whole.
+Once you've successfully added a CloudStack cloud to Zenoss you will begin to see the following metrics available for the entire cloud.
+These numbers are aggregated from all zones, pods, clusters and hosts.

-  * CPU Capacity: used, allocated, free
-  * Memory Capacity: used, allocated, free
+  * Public IPs: Total and Used
+  * Private IPs: Total and Used
+  * Memory: Total (with and without over-provisioning), Allocated and Used
+  * CPU: Total (with and without over-provisioning), Allocated and Used
-  * Primary Storage: allocated, consumed
+  * Primary Storage: Total (with and without over-provisioning), Allocated and Used
-  * Public IP Addresses: used, available
-  * VMs: running, stopped, expungable
+  * Secondary Storage: Total and Used
+  * Network: Read and Write

+The same list of metrics are available for each zone.
+The same metrics with the exception of public IPs and secondary storage are also available for each pod.

-Additionally the following metrics are available only per zone and aggregated to the cloud as a whole.
+The following metrics are available aggregated to each cluster, and for each host.

-  * Secondary Storage: consumption
+  * Memory: Total and Used
+  * CPU: Total (with and without over-provisioning), Allocated, Used and Cores
+  * Network: Read and Write

+### Events
+CloudStack has both alerts and events.
+Once you've successfully added a CloudStack cloud to Zenoss you will automatically receive all CloudStack alerts as events in Zenoss.
+You will also automatically receive all CloudStack events.
+However, the events will go straight into your event history by default.

+To avoid overloading CloudStack and Zenoss, only the last two (2) days of events will be checked.
+This allows for timezone discrepency between the Zenoss and CloudStack servers as well as some downtime without missing events.
+There is no real-time event collection mechanism with the CloudStack API, so alerts and events will only be polled once per minute.

 ## What's Next
 The CloudStack management server is Java-based, specifically Tomcat.
 So there